-2.10 Purchasing, tendering and contracting requirements.
+2.10 Purchasing, tendering and contracting requirements

-- 2.10.1 Schools must comply with the provisions in the authority's Financial Regulations and standing orders regarding purchasing, tendering and contracting matters (along with all other requirements) except where they specifically do not apply to schools.
-This will include a requirement to assess in advance, where relevant, the health and safety competence of contractors, taking into account the authority's policies and procedures. - 2.10.2 However, schools must not do anything incompatible with any of the provisions of this scheme, or any statutory provision, or any Procurement Directive.
+Schools must comply with the provisions in the authority's Financial

+Regulations with regard to purchasing, tendering and contracting matters (along with all other requirements) except where they specifically do not apply to schools.
+This will include a requirement to assess in advance, where relevant, the health and safety competence of contractors, taking into account the authority's policies and procedures.

+However, schools must not do anything incompatible with any of the provisions of this scheme, or any statutory provision, or any EU Procurement Directive;